Jimzical/Golang/README.md

-#GO Notes
+# Go programming language

-These are the notes im making for the `Go programming language` Summer Course 2024
+These are the notes im making for the `Go programming language`

 # Basic
 To create a basic program